andersx/qmepa890/README.md

 6. Gas-phase energy of protonated molecule
 7. Energy of neutral molecule using SMD implicit solvent model
 8. Energy of protonated molecule using SMD implicit solvent model
+9. PM6 heat-of-formation of neutral molecule using COSMO implicit solvent model
+10. PM6 heat-of-formation of protonated molecule using COSMO implicit solvent model

 ### Units:
 Energies are given in units of **kcal/mol**!
 The XYZ files contain structures contain the coordinates in units of in Ångstrøm.